cjdcordeiro/oci-factory/src/workflow-engine/README.md

 - this TF configuration is designed to use an internal OpenStack infrastructure, so before proceeding, make sure you:
   - connect to the VPN,
-  - forward all the necessary remote endpoints to your `localhost``, with:
+  - because of Bastion, forward all the necessary remote endpoints to your `localhost``, with:

       ```bash
       ssh -L 5000:<keystoneUrl>:<keystonePort> -L 9696:<neutronUrl>:<neutronPort> -L 8774:novaApiUrl>:<novaApiPort> <username>@<internalOSServer>
       ```

-    this is needed because of Bastion,
+    you can find out these values by looking at:
+    - `env`'s `OS_AUTH_URL` for the Keystone details,
+    - `openstack catalog show network` for the Neutron details, and
+    - `openstack catalog show compute` for the Nova API details,
 - (optional) if you are managing an already existing deployment, **you need** to request and copy the corresponding `terraform.tfstate` file into this directory.
 NOTE: this file may contain sensitive information so please do not